Study at a Glance

 Clothing Modification

-80% of girls sometimes or always change what they wear due to safety concerns — the most common behavioural adaptation reported.
+36% of girls sometimes or always change what they wear due to safety concerns — a common behavioural adaptation reported.

 Timing Adaptation